pingidentity/pingidentity-solution-stacks/docs/workforce.md

   `docker-compose stop`

 will stop the running stack without removing any of the containers or associated Docker networks.

+## Using PingID for Self Service Password Reset

+PingFederate's HTML Form adapter stores the PingID properties as an encrypted JSON Web Token (JWT), unlike the PingID adapter that uses Base64 encoding.
+This means that you need to manually import your PingID properties file into the HTML Form.

+  > The upload link for the PingID properties file is in the `Advanced Properties` section of the HTML Form adapter, and not located near the Self Service Password Reset (SSPR) settings.

+You'll also need to enable PingID as the SSPR method.
+You won't be able to save the changes to the HTML Form adapter without specifying the PingID properties file.

 ## (Optional) Use your own AD installation